 Students groups offer many opportunities for you to meet new friends, build academic and professional connects, and connect your academic efforts to your social life.
 Students typically join the French Conversation Club.
 The campus also has a chapter of Pi Delta Phi, which you may be eligible to join.
 The Office of International Services offers conversation clubs, conversation partners, and many other resources for students.

-The Global Living Learning Center is one of several Living Learning Centers on campus.
+The Global Living-Learning Community is one of several Living Learning Centers on campus.
 It gives motivated undergraduates a chance to integrate formal and informal residential learning with their international interests, regardless of academic discipline or major.

 Explore beINvolved to connect with any of the 750+ student organizations that already exist, or to start a new one.